Tel Aviv wins! You can afford 6% more

-Tel Aviv offers slightly better purchasing power despite higher housing costs
+Tel Aviv offers higher net purchasing power despite higher living costs.

 Berlin, Germany